jamiehenzy/Genome_analysis_Explore/README.md

 + Tutorial 3: Variants_tutorial (including in-class exercises at end)
 + Tutorial 4: Mapping_tutorial

-Remember to follow good practices:
+**Failure to follow any one or more of the instructions below may result in zero credit:**

 + Name and organize files and folders in a user-friendly way.
-+ Optimize for tab-complete.
-+ Check that permissions allow me to read, write, execute.
++ Submit files in your **student** directory
++ Include all scripts.
++ Set permissions so that I can read and execute scripts.
-+ Include a README file.
++ Include a README file
 + Delete extraneous output!